July 14th is Bastille Day. It also happens to be my birthday.

 These are not excuses, they are realities.

 However, these realities can cause us to be constantly trapped in our very own chronic illness bastillion.
+If we are not careful we will just stop trying to make anything special.

 No one wants to be in prison.
 Certainly not a chronic illness sufferer.
 Life is hard enough as it is.